St. Joseph Township, Allen County, Indiana: Education

 St. Joseph Township is the home of Indiana University – Purdue University Fort Wayne (IPFW).
 With an enrollment of 14,192, it is the fifth-largest public university campus in Indiana.
 The township is also home to the Northeast Indiana regional campus of Ivy Tech Community College, the second-largest public community college campus in the state.

 St. Joseph Township's private colleges and universities includes Concordia Theological Seminary (Lutheran).

 The township is also home to two high schools: R. Nelson Snider High School, a large public school operated by Fort Wayne Community Schools, and Blackhawk Christian School, a private K–12 school operated by Blackhawk Ministries.

 Libraries

 St. Joseph Township residents are served by the Allen County Public Library's Georgetown Branch.

 Transportation

 Public transportation in St. Joseph Township is provided by the Fort Wayne Public Transportation Corporation's Citilink and Campuslink bus systems.

 Recreation

 The City of Fort Wayne operates Shoaff Park in the township, a 184.5 acre park located on the banks of the St. Joseph River.
-The park offers hiking, boating, public golf course, a disk golf course, tennis courts, basketball courts, soccer fields, and a playground with splashpad.
+The park offers hiking, boating, public golf course, a disk golf course, tennis courts, basketball courts, soccer fields, and a playground with splash pad.